Christianaojo/tech-writing_1/README.md

 If you have done the previous steps correctly, you should get a message stating you have made a successful push.
 Go back to GitHub to see your pushed branch.
 On GitHub, on the right-hand side of the new branch, you will see a green button tagged compare and pull request.
 Click it to proceed.

+# Conclusion:
+Learning how to use GitHub as a developer, whether you are a junior or senior developer, is crucial to your future in software development.
+You must have a basic understanding of GitHub in order to network with other developers, benefit from their knowledge, and maybe land a job.

+I sincerely hope that this article was useful in introducing you to GitHub and its features.